JunghwanRo/log/README.md

 # To be DONE

+Practice the presentation. \
 Play with Stamp Fly.
-Open-source Quadrotor\
+Open-source Quadrotor. \
 How to print. \
 Added Mass. \
 Implement Coriolis. \